bbadzioch/ubgrade/README.md

 create a subdirectory named `scans` and place the scanned pdf files there.

 2.3.
 Create a csv file with the roster of students taking the exam.
 This file should have at least two columns.
-The column with the heading `person_number`, should be populated with person numbers of students taking the exam.
-The column, with the heading `email` should contain email addresses of students.
+The column with the heading `person_number` should be populated with person numbers of students taking the exam.
+The column with the heading `email` should contain email addresses of students.
 Columns with other data (student names etc.) can be included as well.
 The header row should be the first row of the csv file.
 Place the file in the main grading directory.
 We will refer to this file as the gradebook file.

 2.4.
-Use the function `ubgrade.prepare_grading` to prepare grading files.
+Use the function `ubgrade.prep_grading` to prepare grading files.
 The signature of this function is as follows:

-`ubgrade.prepare_grading(maxpoints, main_dir = None, gradebook = None, files=None, init_grading_data=False, )`
+`ubgrade.prep_grading(maxpoints, main_dir = None, gradebook = None, files=None, init_grading_data=False, )`

 * `maxpoints`: A list with the maximal possible score of each exam problem.
 This argument can be also given as an integer, if the maximal score for each problem is the same.